pelican-plugins/image-process/Readme.rst

 could also be a list of operations to generate a different derivative image.

-To make the images in your article responsives, you must add them the special class ``image-process-`` followed by the name of the transformation you wish to apply, exactly like you would do for the image replacement case, described above.
+To make the images in your article responsive, you must add them the special class ``image-process-`` followed by the name of the transformation you wish to apply, exactly like you would do for the image replacement case, described above.
 So, if you write your content